porterbmoody/datascienceisawsome/docs/intro.md

 ## Acknowledgements

 The text of this book is largely the product of Hadley and Garrett.
-J. Hathaway has ported the code and descriptions for using VS Code.
+J. Hathaway has ported the code and descriptions for using VS Code with help from Katie Larson.
 You can see the original [acknowledgements here](https://r4ds.had.co.nz/introduction.html#acknowledgements).

 ## Colophon